Porepunkah police shootings

-On the morning of 26 August 2025, police officers Neal Thompson and Vadim De Waart-Hottart were killed in a shooting at a property near the regional Victorian town of Porepunkah, Australia, while attempting to execute a warrant.
-A third officer was injured.
-The alleged shooter, Dezi Bird Freeman, a self-proclaimed sovereign citizen known to police, fled into the dense bushland of Mount Buffalo National Park.
+On the morning of 26 August 2025, police officers Neal Thompson and Vadim De Waart-Hottart were killed in a shooting at a property near the town of Porepunkah, in Victoria, Australia, while attempting to execute a search warrant in relation to child sexual abuse allegedly committed by Dezi Bird Freeman who they planned to arrest.
+As police were making entry, Freeman, a self-proclaimed sovereign citizen who was known to police, shot and killed the two officers and shot a third officer before fleeing into dense bushland in the Mount Buffalo National Park.

 A manhunt involving hundreds of police officers ensued, with Victoria Police supported by interstate police forces, the Australian Security Intelligence Organisation and the Australian Defence Force.
-Freeman has been on the run for days, with no confirmed sightings since the shootings.
+The number of officers involved in the manhunt was unprecedented in Australian history, and there was a reward for information leading to his arrest, which is the largest reward ever offered in Victorian history.
+On the morning of 30 March 2026, Freeman was shot dead by police officers in Thologolong near Walwa.
+He had been on the run for 216 days.

-The number of officers involved in the manhunt was unprecedented in Australian history and there is a reward for information leading to his arrest, which is the largest reward ever offered in Victorian history.
+A directions hearing as part of a coronial inquest into the deaths of the officers and a separate inquest into Freeman's death was held in May 2026 which heard that Freeman told both officers to "die in hell" as he stood over their bodies.
+The inquest briefs are due to be released by 30 October 2026, with the inquests to be held around March 2027.

 Background

 Deaths from gun violence, especially among police, are rare in Australia.
-The country has had strict laws restricting gun access since 1996, when 35 people were killed in the Port Arthur massacre.
+The country has strict laws restricting gun access since 1996, when 35 people were killed in the Port Arthur massacre.